JungDominik/HeartDisease/README.md

-# HeartDisease
-HeartDisease Classification
+# HeartDisease Classification
+ Classification of patients with likelihood of heart disease

+This analysis is a slightly modified analysis of an existing Statquest Jupyter Notebook

 ## Details
+- Jupyter Notebook (Static Version)
 - Data: UCI Machine Learning Repository
-- Core Instruction: Statquest
+  - Data can be found at https://archive.ics.uci.edu/ml/datasets/heart+disease
 - Method: Classification Tree from scikit-learn
-- TBC..